 - The possibility of losing the lens covers as they fall off often

-Any of these binoculars would be a great gadget to carry on your next adventure whether a safari in Africa, sailing in the Dominican Republic, hunting, or simply birding in your local area.
-For a price of less than $200, these gadgets have outdone themselves when it comes to image superiority, color execution, high contrast, and flicker-free viewing.
+Any of these binoculars would be a great gadget to carry on your next adventure whether a safari in Africa, sailing, hunting, or simply birding in your local area.
+Though $200 is not that much for binoculars, the best binoculars under $200 can compete with many more expensive models.